The Mariners’ Five Greatest Hitters

 Born on the same day (November 21) and town (Donora, Pennsylvania) as Stan Musial, The Kid followed The Man to superstardom and became the face of the Mariners after 12 years of constant losing and a parade of fleeting, fringe star ballplayers in Seattle.

-Arriving in the Emerald City with great fanfare, Griffey was reunited during his second and third seasons with his father (former Cincinnati Bid Red Machine cog Ken Griffey Sr.) for onsite tutoring with a genealogical bent.
-The pair made history when they became the first father-and-son combo to play together on the same team, and in a 1990 game they even hit back-to-back home runs.
+Arriving in the Emerald City with great fanfare, Griffey was reunited during his second and third seasons with his father (former Cincinnati Bid Red Machine cog Ken Griffey Sr.) for onsite tutoring with a genealogical bent; the pair made history when they became the first father-and-son combo to play together on the same team, and in a 1990 game they even hit back-to-back home runs.

 After showing sure but steady improvement to go with modest power over his first four years, Griffey broke out as a big-time slugger in 1993—surpassing 40 homers for the first of seven times in his career, including long shots in eight straight games to tie a record.
-In 1994, Griffey was one of a handful of players in hot pursuit of Roger Maris’ season home run record—before the season-ending labor strike cut short his chase with 40 notched in 111 games.
+In 1994, Griffey was one of a handful of players in hot pursuit of Roger Maris’ season home run record—before the season-ending labor strike cut halted his chase with 40 notched in 111 games.
 (He was on pace for 58.)
 A fast starter, Griffey set records in 1994 with 32 homers before the end of June, and 13 during April 1997.
 (Both marks have since been broken.)

 The home run parade continued unabated through the rest of Griffey’s time in Seattle; he launched 49 jacks in 1996, a career-high 56 in 1997 to help the Mariners set an all-time team mark with 264, added another 56 in 1998—including his 300th career shot, making him the second youngest player to reach the milestone—and 48 more in 1999, a year split between the bandboxed Kingdome and the more pitching-friendly Safeco Field, which opened that year.
 He was a deserving All-Star and Gold Glove winner in center field for all but his rookie year in Seattle.